Pediatric Wayfinding

 Environmental Design

-A wayfinding system for a pediatric hospital that improves the patient environment and provides navigational functionality.
+A wayfinding system for a pediatric hospital that improves the patient experience and provides functional navigation.

-The illustration style of this system has to have appeal to the users of the hospital: the patient, visitors, and staff.
-With such a wide range of visual tastes to meet, a more "universal style" was created to appeal to all three.
-This style is a compromise between being too far detailed or abstract in depiction that it wouldn't alienate a group within the audience.
+The illustration style of this system has to appeal to the users of the hospital: patients, visitors, and staff.
+This style is a compromise between being too far detailed or abstract in depiction that it wouldn't alienate any group within the audience.
 A style that is basic enough for a young child to comprehend, but mature enough that an adult may still find appeal in it.
 The result of this style became a vector-like style with an emphasis on forms shapes.
 Textures are used to add visual interest and slight dimension.